hazelcast/hazelcast-nodejs-client/README.md

 - `npm run lint`

 ## 8.2.
 Testing
-In order to test Hazelcast Node.js Client locally, you will need the following:
+In order to test Hazelcast Node.js client locally, you will need the following:
 * Java 6 or newer
 * Maven